Core–shell structured 5-FU@ZIF-90@ZnO as a biodegradable nanoplatform for synergistic cancer therapy†

-High treatment efficiency and low toxicity of drugs are two key factors in tumor therapy.
-The development of multifunctional drug carrier systems is of great significance for the diagnosis and therapy of tumor.
-Herein, the new biodegradable treatment system based on zeolitic imidazolate framework-90 (ZIF-90) was designed in this study.
-This 5-FU@ZIF-90@ZnO (FZZ) drug delivery system achieves synergistic treatment of antineoplastic 5-fluorouracil (5-FU) and zinc oxide, and also has good dispersibility in the acidic tumor microenvironment (TME), which enables the drug to achieve pH-controlled delivery in acidic organisms.
+High treatment efficiency and low drug toxicity are two key factors in tumor therapy.
+The development of multifunctional drug carrier systems is of great significance for the diagnosis and therapy of tumors.
+Herein, a novel biodegradable treatment system based on zeolitic imidazolate framework-90 (ZIF-90) was designed in this study.
+This 5-FU@ZIF-90@ZnO (FZZ) drug delivery system achieves synergistic treatment with antineoplastic 5-fluorouracil (5-FU) and zinc oxide, and also has good dispersibility in the acidic tumor microenvironment (TME), which enables the drug to achieve pH-controlled delivery in acidic organisms.
 Interestingly, zinc oxide nanoparticles can play a dual role here.
-It has access to restraint premature leakage of drugs in a physiological condition.
+They can prevent the premature leakage of drugs under physiological conditions.
 Moreover, Zn2+ produced after the decomposition of nanoparticles can act as a therapeutic agent, overcoming the tumor resistance to 5-FU and regulating a series of physiological reactions to inhibit tumor growth.
 It is worth noting that the porous ZIF-90 is an emerging drug carrier with a relatively high drug loading rate of 39% in this study.
-Synergistic 5-FU and ZnO nano-particles have achieved tumor inhibition and shown the high therapeutic biosafety.
-Thus, the FZZ core-shell nanoparticle is a potential pH-controlled drug release system that can be applied to tumor treatment.
+Synergistic 5-FU and ZnO nanoparticles have achieved tumor inhibition and have shown high therapeutic biosafety.
+Thus, the FZZ core–shell nanoparticles are a potential pH-controlled drug release system that can be applied to tumor treatment.